-What is the situation in Japan for foreign tourists?
+What is the situation in Japan for accepting foreign tourists?

-・New entry for short-term and long-term stays for sightseeing is allowed.
+・New entry for short-term stays for tourism purposes and long-term stays are possible

-・No Covid testing is required upon entry.
-However, either a certificate of vaccination (3 doses) with a vaccine on the World Health Organization (WHO) Emergency Use List or a negative test certificate from a Covid test taken within 72 hours before departure to Japan is required.
+・No requirement for a COVID-19 test upon entry.
+However, it is necessary to submit proof of vaccination (three doses) for vaccines listed on the World Health Organization's (WHO) Emergency Use List or a negative test result certificate taken within 72 hours before departure.